Evolution of Design

 If you have ever lived in a home that was dependent upon wood heat offered by a wood stove, you have experienced the efficiency of those cast-iron “beasts” that dominated a room and often took up an entire corner of the living room.
-The mid-century brick fireplaces that later emerged, on the other hand, were wonderful additions to the ambiance in living spaces.
+The mid-century wall-mounted brick electric fireplaces that later emerged, on the other hand, were wonderful additions to the ambiance in living spaces.
 Unfortunately, whereas they add beauty to a room, they were not even close to being as efficient at heating the room.

 Where to Turn to for This Aspect